-Security options set with the Configure Security tool- Provides a brief description of current security settings.
+- Security options set with the Configure Security tool- Provides a brief description of current security settings. - Note: eNVM option is only visible when eNVM is used in the design. eNVM features are available for PolarFireSoC devices only.

 FlashPro Express Job file: